Good research can lead to positive change for the world's poorest by enhancing the design and implementation of development policies and

 - commissioning research to address a specific question or clearly defined research

-Australian aid program.
+Australian aid programme.

 More information on how we fund research